-Furthermore, the amendment would ensure that the Fundamental Law may be amended according to actual political needs by the (current) governing majority also in the future and that the formal constitutionality of any disputable governmental measure may be easily established by amending the Fundamental Law and creating a formally constitutional basis for laws and measures going against basic rule of law standards - a method already used by the current governing coalition.
-Thus, the amendment would create a firm legal basis for the governing majority's existing unconstitutional practice and would enable the Parliament to include such provisions in the Fundamental Law which e.g. violate human rights and are not in compliance with international standards.
-The amendment would also result that if the governing majority has two-thirds of the seats in the Parliament the CC is rendered meaningless.
+Furthermore, the Fourth Amendment ensures that the Fundamental Law may be amended according to actual political needs by the (current) governing majority also in the future and that the formal constitutionality of any disputable governmental measure may be easily established by amending the Fundamental Law and creating a formally constitutional basis for laws and measures going against basic rule of law standards - a method already used by the current governing coalition.
+Thus, the amendment creates a firm legal basis for the governing majority's existing unconstitutional practice and enables the Parliament to include such provisions in the Fundamental Law which e.g. violate human rights and are not in compliance with international standards.
+The Fourth Amendment also results that if the governing majority has two-thirds of the seats in the Parliament the CC is rendered meaningless.